spinfal/google-search-bot/README.md

 - Create a new Issue
   - If you don't provide the error message, or any details, I will ignore your issue.

-> ily -- made by spin -- https://spin.tk
+> ily -- made for education purposes -- made by spin -- https://spin.tk